Mr Smug Git at work left a note on my desk this morning containing the following information:

 Advances in medical science during the past several decades have greatly increased the set of available medical services, allowing practitioners to treat patients in ways that were not previously possible.
 Most health policy analysts agree that the long-term increase in health care spending is principally the result of the health care system’s incorporation of these new services into clinical practice.

-So, part of that massive difference between US and UK health expenditure is, first, the involvement of profit-making insurance companies in the US, and second, the development of and increased access to new treatment technologies in the US.
+So, part of that massive difference between US and UK health expenditure is, first, the involvement of profit-making insurance companies in the US, and second, the development of and increased access to new treatment technologies in the US and other advantages people have to improve their health, like fitness programs and supplements as the keto ultra weight loss supplement that really help with this.
 Do those things count as ‘inefficiency’?

 And as for the delightful NHS – if it is so efficient, why does this piece exist?
 And this?